Making Handicapped Homes for Sale in Chicago Accessible

 3 Bedrooms 2 Bathrooms 1,700 sq.ft.

-$350,000 Pre-Construction sale of ADA Compliant Home in Calumet Heights.
-Buyer has the opportunity to pick finishes and make custom modifications at this time.
-Can also build to suit on this location or others.
-Drawings and plans available to view at this time.
-Expect construction to start in early 2019.
+Pre-Construction sale of ADA Compliant Home.
+The buyer has the opportunity to pick finishes and make custom modifications at this time.
+Drawings and plans are available to view at this time.
 Call to arrange a meeting for more detailed information.

 A person with a disability is no stranger to overcoming obstacles.
 However, buying a home often presents an entirely unique set of challenges than people without disabilities.
 Also, the costs of installing structural accommodations such as wheelchair ramps or bathroom grab bars can drive costs even higher.
 Fortunately, there is financial help for disabled homebuyers.